grantkang5/create-routines/README.md

 ```
 This is useful for surfacing components that rely on the state of the api request.

-## OnSuccess and onFail
+## onSuccess and onFail
 The createRoutines method can also take in an optional onSuccess / onFail key that can be used to trigger additional async callbacks after your initial api request.
+Useful for routing off an api call or surfacing components such as snackbars.

 ### Example
 ```